Robbie-Riviere/SimulatedGameServer/README.md

 # SimulatedGameServer
-Creating a server base on a user's PC that will allow anyone in range to connect to it.
+Creating a server based on a user's PC that will allow anyone in range to connect to it.

-Milestone #1: Base game - an individual should be able to play the game against another person on a single machine Milestone #2: Game over a network - the game should have the ability to be played over a network where game states are sent over a network and 2 clients should be able to play on separate devices
-Milestone #3: Lobby system / Server Hosting - the biggest milestone which implements the lobby system where a hosting client can see individuals who are nearby (based on a threshold RTT)
+Our team has designed a game server to play Tic Tac Toe.
+On startup, the user is given two options: host, or join.
+If the user hosts a game, a player who wants to join can search for that game if they are within range.
+If a user tries to join a server when none are available, they will have the ability to host the match instead.
+When a player decides to host a match they will open a port for the server that will listen for players looking to join.
+Once connected to the server, the game will communicate between the server and clients.
+The game packet data will include the ID, checksum, timestamp, and boardstamp in order.
+This communication will continue until the game has been completed, or connection is terminated.